-The Big Bear Lake City demolition on 695 Paine Road near Big Bear Blvd and the Village Drive intersection.
+The Big Bear Lake City demolition at 695 Paine Road near Big Bear Blvd and the Village Drive intersection.
 This bed and breakfast commercial/residential style building establishment consisted of wood frame member construction with plenty of shear walls.
-It possessed 3 levels of living space.
+It possessed 3 levels of living space/ foot print.
 This structure had a 4 foot crawl space in most areas under the subfloor of the 1st level.
-Apparently, there was a lot to be told and heard about regarding the history of this structure.
+Apparently, there was a lot to be told and heard regarding the history of this structure.
 Locals around town knew of its past, how it originally was built and the eventual fate of its existence by means of building demolition.

 Demolition tasks began the day after Christmas December 26th 2018 at the crack of dawn.
-We experienced the heavy holiday traffic through New Year festivities and snow and ice road conditions.
-SoCal Removal obtained access to a hydrant water meter from the local Big Bear City sanitation department.
+We experienced the heavy holiday traffic through New Year festivities with snow and ice road conditions.
+SoCal Removal obtained legal usage of a hydrant water meter from local Big Bear City sanitation department.

 Andre Abajian gained experience working with hydrants of colder environment nature of which mechanically operate in a different fashion (to prevent freezing) compared to the hydrants down the mountain in warmer climates.
 San Bernardino County is a very large area that contains large amounts of essential and fruitful topography for gracious living.
 There is much to improve upon by means of land clearing, abatement and demolition.